 What should have been a simple overnight excursion turned into a true battle of man vs. nature.
-Read his story below and learn how Seth Pevey survived three days lost in the Borneo jungle.
+Read Seth’s story below and learn how he survived three days lost in the Borneo jungle.

 When one arrives at the dock, the only entry point into Bako National Park in Malaysian Borneo, one is generally greeted by monkeys waiting to steal cellphones, cameras, glasses, anything.
 Try yelling an exasperated “why?” at these wordless hoodlums and they will give a look that stands in for their obvious mantra: “This is the jungle and fuck you.”
 You get this message quite a lot once there, an odd refrain, though it isn’t on the brochure.

 The staff does provide comfortable hostel-style cabins which are frequented by the infamous proboscis monkeys of Bako: creatures sliding around the porches with their noses hanging red and veiny and reminding one of a wine soaked uncle.
 The majority of guests wisely book these cabins in advance.

 I booked one in advance.

 But, when I arrived and saw the rows of manicured cabin lawns; witnessed the French family snapping photos of a cobweb a foot from a well maintained cement path; walked past the Chinese girls taking selfies next to the ranger station sign; I decided I wouldn’t settle for this empty simulacrum.
 Not me.
 I came to see the jungle damn it.

 The ranger looked tired and his eyes were from far away.
 “Take some food, and mind the tide,” he told me as he handed me a tent stuffed in a duffle bag.
 Maybe he was hung over, overworked, fighting with his wife, or just didn’t like the cut of my jib, whatever, I’d like to formally blame him for not stereotyping me enough.